liyunbao/log_analysis_openai/README.md

       - flask
       - openai

+      Note: The code works with OpenAI SDK Version: 1.72.0.
+If the request to OpenAI is failed it may be caused by the SDK version is too old, use `pip show openai` to check the version.

 3. Fine Tune your model
       Follow the steps in fine_tune.py to training the GPT model with your training data